ecs-vlc/COMP6258/docs/labs/lab1/index.md

 - `pytorch` (>= 1.0.0)
 - `matplotlib` (>= 2.2.2)

-If you want to work on your own machine we recommend using the Anaconda python distribution.
-Running `conda install pytorch torchvision -c pytorch` (see [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/) for more options) will install both pytorch and torchvision (used in later labs).
+If you want to work on your own machine we recommend using the Anaconda python distribution to create an environment (`conda create -n <blah> python=3.12`) and then using `pip` to install the required packages (see [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/) for platform & hardware specific instructions).